clockwork-xyz/examples/hello_clockwork/README.md

 - Run `cargo run`

 ## What is Happening?
 WIP
-Let's see observe our transaction thread...
+Let's see how we can observe our transaction thread...
-- solana queue get
+- solana queue get...
-- explorer
+- explorer...

 ## But How Does It Work?
 WIP
-1. First we define a handler, it's a bit like defining a function that we want to run.
+1. First we define a handler, it's a bit like defining a function that we want to run...
-2. Deploy it as a program
+2. Deploy it as a program...
-3. Create a queue
+3. Create a queue...

-# FAQ WIP
+## FAQ WIP
 - foobar

-# Questions
+## Questions
 Let us know how we can help on [Discord](https://discord.gg/epHsTsnUre)!